-- Gymnasium Parking Lot
+Gymnasium Parking Lot

-- ✓ Entrance into lot is one way

-- ✓ Exit out of the lot is one way
+- ✓ Entrance into lot is one way - ✓ Exit out of the lot is one way

-- ✓ RIGHT TURN ONLY when exiting

 Pick Up - What if I can't be here on time to pick up my child?

 If you cannot be here to pick up your student on time, please make other arrangements with a family member or daycare provider to ensure your child is picked up on time.
 CSCA cannot provide supervision for students who are picked up late.
 Late pick-ups interfere with scheduled meetings, trainings, and our ability to use resources effectively.